maxym49/Netguru-rest-movie-api/README.md

   Request body should contain ID of movie already present in database, and comment text body.
   Comment should be saved to application database and returned in request response.

-  ##### To POST the comments type http://localhost:3001/api/comments and add to the body the JSON object:
+  ##### To POST the comments type http://localhost:3001/api/comments (or heroku url) and add to the body the JSON object:

   {
     "movieId": "Movie id"